A moderately equipped smartwatch with a few very cool, totally singular (and totally tri-specific) features

 Wahoo Rival Smartwatch Review: The Conclusions

 There’s a lot for triathletes to get very very excited about in this watch.
 For those who have struggled with their smartwatch and/or cycling computer at a race (truly the last time you really want to add another level of complexity), the Rival solves a few big problems.
 The bones on this watch are fantastic—with a great smartphone app that helps do the heavy lifting of loading workouts, customizing sport profiles and data screens, and more.
 There are a few things missing from the Rival that make it more of a $300 smartwatch than a $380 smartwatch—when comparing with offerings from COROS and Polar, for example—but it’s far from overpriced.
-While there are a few bugs and odd little misses here and there, nothing should prevent Wahoo fans from extending their collection onto their wrists, and triathletes should rejoice at some of the fantastic, singular multisport features on the new Rival.
+While there are a few bugs and odd little misses here and there like the lingering missing global smartphone notifications, nothing should prevent Wahoo fans from extending their collection onto their wrists, and triathletes should rejoice at some of the fantastic, singular multisport features on the new Rival.